SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 | Yellow | Standalone |

-Note: Connection via USB port will only power the DIN PIXIE.
-Pixel power must come from a separate DC PSU connected to the pixel strip's VCC and 0V lines.
+⚠️ Note: Connection via USB port will only power DIN PIXIE.

 - 2U pixel control when receiving 1U DMX512 per port in DMX Mode.